What Is A Premium, and How Does It Affect Your Health Insurance Costs?

 If you compare plans with the same coverage, the plan with a high premium generally will have lower out-of-pocket expenses.

-Now that you know about your premium let’s consider how premiums factor into your total cost for coverage.
 Your premium is not your only cost for health insurance.
-You pay your premium to keep your coverage active, but you may have to consider deductibles, copays, and coinsurance based on healthcare services.
+You may have to consider deductibles, copays, and coinsurance based on healthcare services.

-- Coinsurance is a percentage of your medical costs that spit between you and your insurance company.
+- Coinsurance is a percentage of your medical costs that’s split between you and your insurance company.
 You typically pay 100% until you reach your deductible and then pay a smaller percentage after reaching the deductible.

 - A deductible is the amount of money you have to pay before your insurance company begins to pay a percentage of the costs.